grettke/help/help.md

         ID: org_gcr_2017-05-12_mara:34B0116F-B50F-487A-A605-0D31C07F6773

     -   Indent at every opportunity and automatically.
-Verify that it makes sense for the mode.
-Explicitly define instead of relying on `prog-mode` inheritance; use this documents logical `prog*-mode` approach instead.
+Verify that it makes sense for the mode then enable or disable it.
+Originally enabled for individual modes.
+That worked fine until I wanted to disable it for a mode where the mode hook ran before the `prog-mode-hook` ran.
+Well that didn't work because the child disabled this mode and then the parent enabled it again.
+You aren't supposed to rely on order of execution in them so I am switching to global mode and updating the excluded list in the same granular manner.
+In affect, nothing has changed.

         ```emacs-lisp
         (use-package aggressive-indent
           :ensure t
-          :config)
+          :diminish aggressive-indent-mode
+          :config
+          (global-aggressive-indent-mode)
+          (add-to-list 'aggressive-indent-excluded-modes 'minibuffer-inactive-mode))
         ```
     -   Always maintain balanced brackets.
 Easily wrap the selected region.
 Auto-escape strings pasted into other strings.
 Smartparens provides built-in correct behavior for most modes.